greg-md/php-dependency-injection/README.md

 });
 ```

-### Defining concrete objects
+### Inject objects

 ```php
 $ioc->inject('foo', new Foo());
 ```

-You can also define in a more elegant way, using the object name as abstract.
+You can also inject in a more elegant way, using the object name as abstract.

 ```php
 $ioc->register(new Foo());